anonympins/data-primals-engine/README.md

 │   ├── engine.js // The Express engine that serves the API
 │   ├── constants.js // The inner-application constants definitions
-│   ├── packs.js // The packs that will be loaded and available with installPack() method │   ├── defaultModels.js // The default models available to import
+│   ├── packs.js // The packs that will be loaded and available with installPack() method │   ├── defaultModels.js // The default models available at startup.
 │   ├── ...
 └── server.js
 ```